yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >           - *"BLAST database"*: the output of **NCBI makeblastdb** `Human Genome`
 >           - *"Customize BLAST Settings?"*: `No, use VarVAMP default settings`
 >
->    > <comment-title> Outputs reminder </comment-title>
+>    > <comment-title>Time warning</comment-title>
 >    >
->    > Look up the different outputs you can get from this tool.
-Maybe some of them are more useful than other for your further analysis.
+>    > This step will take around 35-45 min.
+In this time you can answer already the first two questions or take a pause.
 >    {: .comment}
 >
 {: .hands_on}